tannewt/wa-law.org/bill/2021-22/sb/5498/1/README.md

 4. [Empty]

-    a. **A school district shall issue a high school diploma to a deceased student, at the request of the parent, guardian, or custodian, if the student:**
+    a. **A school district, at the request of the parent, guardian, or custodian, may issue a posthumous high school diploma for a deceased student if the student:**

-        i. **Was enrolled in a public school in the district at the time of death;**
+        i. **Was enrolled in a public school of the district at the time of death;**

-        ii. **Had completed at least 75 percent of the total number of credits required for graduation as established by the state board of education under RCW 28A.230.090 before the time of death; and**
+        ii. **Was deemed on-track for graduation before the time of death; and**

-        iii. **Died after the completion of the 11th grade school year or equivalent.**
+        iii. **Died after matriculating into high school.**

-    b. **The high school diploma may not be issued before the graduation date of the class in which the student was enrolled at the time of death.**
+    b. **A high school diploma issued under this subsection (4) must bear the inscription "honoris causa" and may not be issued before the graduation date of the class in which the student was enrolled.**

+    c. **Nothing in this subsection (4):**

-    c. **School districts are not required to award a diploma to a deceased student at the same ceremony or event as other graduating students.**
+        i. **Obligates school districts to award a diploma for a deceased student at the same ceremony or event as other graduating students; or**

-    d. **Nothing in this subsection limits the retroactive issuance of a high school diploma.**
+        ii. **Limits the retroactive issuance of a high school diploma.**

-    e. **Diplomas issued under this subsection (4) do not count toward student graduation counts or for any other purpose of federal and state accountability data collection.**
+    d. **Diplomas issued under this subsection (4) may not be applied toward student graduation counts or for any other purpose of federal and state accountability data collection.**

+## Section 3
+This act may be known and cited as Evitan's law.